 We look forward to marked down chicken breasts, chicken thighs/legs, ground beef, ribs, ground turkey, and sausage.
 There isn’t marked down food every single day, but if we catch it a couple times a week we can usually get what we are hoping for.

 Chicken breasts are a little rare but still welcomed.
 One day, I got a couple of huge roasts for a couple dollars a piece!
-These prices are much cheaper than Aldi.
+These prices are much cheaper than even Aldi’s already low prices.

 This meat usually has a sell-by date that is a day or two away, but so far has been perfectly fine for us to use that day or put in the freezer.